 5. Special Deal: Discover – up to $200 Bonus* + 1.20% APY

 Discover Bank is famous for its credit cards.
 But it also has an online consumer bank.
-The savings account pays 1.15% APY.
-And now there is a special deal: if you deposit $15,000 into your first Discover online savings account, you will receive a $150 bonus.* And if you deposit at least $20,000 into your account, you will receive a $200 bonus* after you deposit at least $25,000.
-During the first year, you would earn the bonus on top of the 1.15% APY, making this one of the most lucrative savings accounts on the market.
+The savings account pays 1.20% APY.
+And now there is a special deal: Open your Discover savings account by 12/18 and receive a $150 bonus* after you deposit at least $15,000, or receive a $200 bonus* after you deposit at least $25,000.
+During the first year, you would earn the bonus on top of the 1.20% APY, making this one of the most lucrative savings accounts on the market.
 The bonus offer is easy to get (no need to visit a branch), and you get all of the other benefits associated with Discover’s online bank on top.